8 Ways to save money & get more out of your family’s cruise

 Don’t book shore excursion through the cruise line.
 You can find the same activities on your own for a fraction of the cost.
 For example, passengers on Anne’s last cruise paid $80/person to spend the day at a beach resort.
-Instead she and the family hopped in a cab to the resort and had lunch and drinks poolside for about $30 total.
+Instead, she and the family hopped took a cab to the resort and had lunch and drinks poolside for about $30 in total.

 5/BYOB… or at least wine

-On Carnival, you are allowed to bring one wine bottle in your carry-on bag.
-(Note: you’ll need to purchase the wine after going through airport security, preferably in port before you board.)
+On Carnival, you’re allowed to bring one wine bottle in your carry-on bag.
+(Note: You’ll need to purchase the wine after going through airport security, preferably in port before you board.)
 Make sure to bring a corkscrew to open the bottle yourself before bringing it into a ship restaurant.
-Otherwise the wait staff will charge you a $12 corking fee.
+Otherwise, the wait staff will charge you a $12 corking fee.

 6/Plan for extra storage needs

 Anne always brings a plastic door hook (purchased at a dollar-type store) for extra hanging space.
-She also brings a few wire hangers, because she says that there’s never enough provided.
+She also brings a few wire hangers because she says that there are never enough provided.

 7/Prevent keycard loss

 Bring your own lanyard for your keycard and lanyards for other family members.
 It’s easier than keeping the key in your pocket.
-The ship does sell lanyards but at a premium.
+Your ship likely will sell lanyards but at a premium.

 8/Bring plastic bags